 Preserving searches is more problematic, since the results re usually presented at “detector level”: in other words they are not corrected for detector effects.
 The problem is then that theorists with a new model don’t know how to account for detector effects, and have to make guesses, to try their best to do so.
 This is often insufficient.
 Also, the use of complex variables, machine-learning algorithms, and similar tools which sometimes depends on the detailed detector response pose further complications.

-This approach has been shown to be pretty much equivalent to doing a direct search for a new physics model, but very flexible in terms of re-use because you don’t need to worry about detector effects (they have already been corrected for in the measurements we use).
+This approach has been shown to sometimes be as good as doing a direct search for a new physics model, but more flexible in terms of re-use because you don’t need to worry about detector effects (they have already been corrected for in the measurements we use).
 An example can be seen below, comparing direct searches for a Simplified Dark Matter model with CONTUR re-interpretations using a similar final state and the same dataset.
 The dashed and solid lines, which represent the exclusion at 95% confidence level, overlap very nicely!

 This work has led me to work also on the RIVET software package, to write the manual for CONTUR, and produce several papers studying the exclusions derived from CONTUR for new physics models such as Heavy Dark Mesons and Vector-like Quarks.